 Your dentist will give you advice on what to do after tooth extraction.
 As this may vary depending on the procedure you had and the position of the tooth, you should follow their instructions first and foremost.
 Here we have some general information and advice so you know what to expect.

-After an extraction, a blood clot forms in the empty socket.
-It’s important to do what you can to keep this in place.
+After a tooth is removed, a blood clot forms in the empty socket.
+It’s important to do what you can to keep this clot in place.
 If the blood clot becomes dislodged the socket is exposed, which is very painful.
 This condition, known as ‘dry socket’, will require additional dental care.

 In simple cases the average tooth extraction healing time is around 7-10 days.
 After this time the gum tissue is significantly healed and your stitches can be removed (or will dissolve by themselves).
 Within two weeks, smaller sockets may appear completely healed.